Enimakia/My-Portfolio/README.md

 my personal portfolio web app
 # Portfolio Website

-This repository contains the code for a portfolio website built using Sanity.io as the backend and React.js as the frontend.
+This repository contains the code for a portfolio website built using Sanity.io as the backend and React.js as the frontendy,html,scss and javascript.
 The website serves as a showcase for projects, skills, and experiences.

 ## Getting Started